tonysyu/tonysyu.pelican/content/pages/research.rst

 Fog capture is desirable as a water resource in remote areas that receive a large amount of fog, such as the `Namib desert`_  and the `mountains of Peru`_.
-In addition, fog removal is attractive around roadways and airports to to improve visibility and reduce traffic accidents & delays.
+In addition, fog removal can improve visibility around roadways and airports---thus, reducing traffic accidents and delays.
 On smaller scales, fog can ruin the favorable wetting properties of hydrophobic, micro-textured substrates.

 For this project, I constructed a wind tunnel for imaging flows with